OtagoNet (OJV) is the major electricity network services provider for most of Otago.

 OJV has 15,193 customers and a Regulatory Value of $180 million made up of 4,511km of lines and cables and 4,275 distribution transformers, with a capacity of just over 192.7MVA.

-OJV is now part of the largest electricity network company in the lower South Island after EIL and TPCL bought Marlborough Lines Limited’s 51% share on September 1, 2014.
+OJV is now part of the largest electricity network company in the lower South Island after EIL and TPCL bought Marlborough Lines Limited’s 51% share in 2014.

 TPCL owns 75.1% of OJV, with EIL holding the other 24.9%.